PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

 Custom Metrics
 =====================================

-You can define at your own metrics that can be updated using Lua.
+You can define your own metrics that can be updated using Lua.

 The first step is to declare a new metric using :func:`declareMetric`.
 In 1.8.0 the declaration had to be done at configuration time, but since 1.8.1 it can be done at any point.